Smart Ideas for Organizing Your Kitchen

 The fab five: A good frying pan, a saucepan, a large sauté pan, a cast-iron skillet, and a stockpot will handle the vast majority of your needs.
 Hang everything except the stockpot from a small ceiling-mounted rack or a pegboard on the wall.
 Bar pot rack, $87.50, jkadams.com.

 Boarded up: Cutting boards can be a nuisance to store.
 Leaning them means they crash down; laid flat, they take up too much space.
 Buy a hangable board and keep it with the pots.
-Canvas small Trapezoid board, $84, canvashomestore.com.
+Canvas small Trapezoid board, $84, canvashomestore.com for info.